RubiRides enlists vetted freelancers to drive children to and from school and activities, as well as to take seniors to medical appointments.

 Where: Maryland, Washington, D.C. and Virginia

-Requirements: 23 or older; 5 + years driving experience; clean driving and criminal record; smart phone; 4-door vehicle that’s less than 10 years old; auto and ride-share insurance.
+Requirements: 23 or older; 5 + years driving experience; clean driving and criminal record; smart phone; 4-door vehicle that’s less than 10 years old; auto and ride-share insurance

-Like RideZum and HopSkipDrive, RubiRides enlists freelancers to transport kids to and from school and after-school activities.
+RubiRides enlists freelancers to transport kids to and from school and after-school activities.
 The site also arranges rides for seniors, who need a lift to doctor’s appointments.

-Drivers get paid $15 for rides of 5 miles or less.
-They get an additional $1 for each added mile.
-If parents need them to chaperone a child into class or practice, drivers earn at least $5 extra.
-To boil it down: If the driver takes the child 10 miles, waits for 20 minutes, and chaperones the child into practice or school, he or she earns $32.50.
+To boil it down: If the driver takes the child 10 miles, waits for 20 minutes, and chaperones the child into practice or school, the driver earns $32.50.
 (That’s $15 in base pay; $5 in extra mileage; $7.50 in wait fees; and $5 for the chaperone service.)

 Noreen Butler, RubiRide’s founder and CEO, says drivers are busy from 7 a.m. to around 8:30 a.m. and then start getting rides again in the afternoon after 2:30.
 The site aims to have drivers earn about $100 a day, working just 4 to 5 hours.